jmvora1218/policy-debug/README.md

 # policy-debug

-These debug scripts will debug the relevant processes for which they are named after.
+These debug scripts will debug the relevant processes for which they are named after.<br />
-The scripts will also gather basic information from the server (disk space, free memory, running processes, hotfixes, etc.)
+The scripts will also gather basic information from the server (disk space, free memory, running processes, hotfixes, etc.)<br />
 All the relevant debug files and information will be compressed into a tgz file.